-The Goffstown Public Library is pleased to introduce its new Homebound program, which provides library services to Goffstown residents who are unable to visit the library because of:
+The Goffstown Public Library is pleased to host a Homebound program, providing library services to Goffstown residents who are unable to visit the library because of:

 * Short- or Long-term illness